graze/formatter/README.md

 Convert objects into arrays of data by applying [processors](docs/01-processors.md), [filters](docs/02-filters.md), and [sorters](docs/03-sorters.md).

+Read more about why we made this library in our [blog post](http://tech.graze.com/2015/12/10/graze-formatter/).

 ## Installation

 We recommend installing this library with [Composer](https://getcomposer.org).